mohamm3dghouse/Finetuning-LLM-using-Pytorch/README.md

 - Evaluation and predictions

 The goal is to build a custom classifier that can automatically tag new paper abstracts with their correct subject area.

+Two approaches are explored: **Supervised Fine-Tuning (SFT)**  for direct classification and Finetuning through **Reinforcement learning** (using GRPO algorithm to induce reasoning traces and predict correct category).